jrcopeti/trip-ai/README.md

 Trip-Ai is a experimental project where you plan your next trip with the help of AI.
 Based on your destination, preferences and weather forecast, it plans a tour and what to pack.

-It still on development and the first version will be released soon 🚀
+It still on development and the first version will be released soon! 🚀

 ## Stack
 - TypeScript